kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

 ##### Integration tests

-* Verify that if both the annotation `service.kubernetes.io/topology-mode: Auto` and field `routingPreference: Close` are configured, precedence is given to the annotation.
+* Verify that if both the annotation `service.kubernetes.io/topology-mode: Auto` and field `trafficDistribution: PreferClose` are configured, precedence is given to the annotation.

 ##### e2e tests

-* Verify that EndpointSlice hints are correctly populated when `routingPreference` is set to `Close`.
+* Verify that EndpointSlice hints are correctly populated when `trafficDistribution` is set to `PreferClose`.
-* Verify through probes that for `routingPreference: Close`, requests originating from a zone which has service pods get sent to a pod in the same zone.
+* Verify through probes that for `trafficDistribution: PreferClose`, requests originating from a zone which has service pods get sent to a pod in the same zone.
 For requests originating from zones with no service pods, requests should not get blackholed and should rather be forwarded to any service pod from the cluster.